 Recommendation ITU-R SA.1277: Sharing in the 8 025-8 400 MHz frequency band between the Earth exploration-satellite service and the fixed, fixed-satellite, meteorological-satellite and mobile services in Regions 1, 2 and 3

 Recommendation ITU-R SA.1810: System design guidelines for Earth exploration-satellites operating in the band 8 025-8 400 MHz

+Recommendation ITU-R SA.514: Interference criteria for command and data transmission systems operating in the Earth exploration-satellite and meteorological-satellite services

 Additional information / characteristics

 Recommendation ITU-R SA.2488-0 provides characteristics for three types of EESS Earth stations operating in the 8 025 – 8 400 band.
 These include Direct readout, Stored mission data, and Hybrid direct readout and stored mission data types.
 The characteristics of these types oof EESS systems are given in Table 11 of the document.

+Table 7-1 and Table 7-2 below provide detailed characteristics of two EESS missions operating in this band.
+These systems are included in Recommendation ITU-R SA.2488; however, the some of the parameter values reflected below vary slightly from the Recommendation because the data is based on ITU filings.
+The information in the Recommendation will be revised to reflect these values when the Recommendation is updated.

+Table 7-3 and Table 7-4 provide the characteristics of EESS systems in the 8 025 – 8 400 MHz band which are not currently included in Recommendation ITU-R SA.2488.
+The information given below is based on data in ITU filings.

+Table 7-1.
+JASON-CS A (and B) (Sentinel-6A, 6B), Space-to-Earth Link, Payload Science Data, EESS